Made in Britain

-Why it’s essential to keep passengers’ smartphones charged and connected at the airport.
+Why it’s essential to keep passenger smart phones charged and connected at the airport.

-The pandemic has made the world even more smartphone-centric, with major travel and retail hubs striving to make their operations as contactless as possible.
+The pandemic has made the world even more reliant on smart phones, with major travel and retail hubs striving to make their operations as contactless as possible.

 We all know how stressful travel can be, and airports come with their own added baggage!
 And having a flat or low phone battery is only going to make matters worse.